hapax/hapax.github.io/assets/teaching.md

 Conventional pedagogical wisdom tells us that scrubland drill is necessary to develop basic walking skills, for students to find their feet and get somewhere interesting.
-Maybe we can disagree about the best to develop facility, but the bottom line is that if students never get anywhere, this claim is made in bad faith.
+Maybe we can disagree about the best way to practice walking, but the bottom line is that if students never get anywhere, this claim is made in bad faith.
 They drill in order to drill some more.